brian-ogilvie/mars-rescue/README.md

 ## Additional Information
 ### Design Approach
 From the onset, I felt that the most challenging part of this project would be making the UI smooth and responsive.
 This meant that having a stable, reliable model was of the utmost importance early on.
 My collision detection evaluates four conditions for every space object every time they move:
-- The object's X coordinate is less than the ship's X coordinate plus it's width
+- The object's X coordinate is less than the ship's X coordinate + it's width

 - Object's X + it's width is greater than the ship's X

 - Object's Y + it's height is greater than the ship's Y

-- Object's Y is less than the ship's Y plus it's height
+- Object's Y is less than the ship's Y + it's height

 If all four of these conditions were true, there was a collision!
+Then I evaluate whether the colliding object was space debris or a fuel source and respond accordingly.
 Once this logic was running reliably, I was able to focus on animation and design.
+Getting the animation to run smoothly was a delecate dance between the distance between JS intervals and the length of CSS transitions.

 ### Mobile Responsiveness
 Given the small screen and lack of physical keyboard on mobile devices, responsiveness requires a signifigant redesign.
 In order to maximize the play space, the game console is moved to the side, rather than on top.
 Also, a virtual set of arrows appears in the console to give the user the ability to control the ship.

+### The Future
+The next version of this game will have a more dramatic ending, with the ship safely landing on Mars to rescue the stranded scientist.
+Also, I expect that converting my play space to a JS Canvas and using requestAnimationFrame in place of setInterval and setTimeout will have a marked impact on smoothness and performance.